Felix-Hz/green-squares/README.md

 ### Fact of Day 101
 In August 3 of 1492, Christopher Columbus "sails the ocean blue" on his first voyage across the Atlantic Ocean, intending to reach Asia.

+### Fact of Day 102
+In October 28 of 1492, Christopher Columbus lands in Cuba.